Fear of Traveling alone: What’s It Like to Travel Solo?

 There is no need to be paranoid, your main fear is the unknown.
 When you don’t know what to expect your mind goes into overtime.
 Your first solo travel adventure is a leap in the dark and you’ve every right to be nervous.

 You’re at your most vulnerable when you first land in a different country.
-I always try to land in the middle of the day and I pre-arrange accommodation.
+I like to arrive at a new destination during the day and I pre-arrange accommodation.
 It’s far safer to have a clear destination to head for, in broad daylight.

 I get the directions to my accommodation and research my transport options from the airport.
 This is the crucial point.
 If you are going to get cheated anywhere on your trip it’s likely to be exiting the airport using a local taxi.
 You don’t know the city and you don’t know the prices.